Budibase/website/content/blog/automation/create-a-workflow-model.md

 As such, we’ll need to take extra measures in order to ensure that we have sufficient transparency and oversight.
 For example, implementing dedicated dashboards or goal trackers.

+Take a look at our uide to [workflow management tools](https://budibase.com/blog/automation/workflow-management-tools/).

 ### Rule-based workflows

 Rule-based workflow models are really the natural halfway point between the two other options we’ve seen already.
 However, in terms of structure, it’s basically a variation of the sequential model.